adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

 Next Steps
 ----------

-The full source code for this example: `Jax: From Centralized To Federated (Code) <https://github.com/adap/flower/blob/main/examples/jax_from_centralized_to_federated>`_.
+The source code of this example was improved over time and can be found here: `Quickstart JAX <https://github.com/adap/flower/blob/main/examples/quickstart_jax>`_.
-Our example is of course somewhat over-simplified because both clients load the same dataset.
+Our example is somewhat over-simplified because both clients load the same dataset.
 You're now prepared to explore this topic further.
 How about using a more sophisticated model or using a different dataset?
 How about adding more clients?